Unlocking the Potential of ChatGPT: A Comprehensive Exploration of its Applications, Advantages, Limitations, and Future Directions in Natural Language Processing: Introduction

 In this article, we will explore the various applications of ChatGPT in real-life scenarios, its advantages, and its limitations.
 We will also discuss the ethical implications of using ChatGPT and ways to overcome potential limitations.
 Additionally, the article adds to the ongoing discussions about the effects of artificial intelligence on the domains of vision and NLP by offering valuable insights into prompt engineering techniques.

 By understanding the potential of this powerful tool, we can make more informed decisions about how to use it effectively and responsibly in our daily lives.

 Various databases have been used in this review paper, including IEEE Xplore, ScienceDirect, SpringerLink, ACM Digital Library, and pre-print repositories such as Researchsquare, medRxiv, and ArXiv, to search for sources related to ChatGPT.
-They mainly focused on pre-print repositories as well as websites of OpenAI and Huggingface since the topic is still new and not yet widely published in international journals.
+They mainly focused on pre-print repositories and websites of OpenAI and Huggingface since the topic is still new and not yet widely published in international journals.
 They also included conference papers and used search engines like Google Scholar, Semantic Scholar, and Academia.
 Figure \ref{fig:sector} illustrates the percentage distribution of articles found in various publishers and pre-print repositories analyzed in this paper.
-The authors selected articles using specific keywords like ChatGPT, Advantages, Limitations, Large language model, Natural language processing, Chatbots, OpenAI, Deep learning, pre-trained models, Text generation, Transformers, GPT-3.5, GPT-4, and ChatGPT applications.
-The most recent update of the paper using the aforementioned keywords was conducted on April 04, 2023.
+The authors selected articles using specific keywords like ChatGPT, Advantages, Limitations, Large language models, NLP, Chatbots, OpenAI, Deep learning, pre-trained models, Text generation, Transformers, GPT-3.5, GPT-4, and ChatGPT applications.
+The most recent update of the paper using the aforementioned keywords was conducted on April 13, 2024.

 The rest of the paper is organized as follows: Section \ref{sec:overview} presents an overview of ChatGPT and its capabilities.
 The transformer architecture and history are presented in Section \ref{trans}.
 In Section \ref{sec:app}, many applications of ChatGPT in real-word scenarios have been presented in detail with many examples.
 Section \ref{sec:ad} presents the advantages of ChatGPT in natural language processing, where the limitations are discussed in Section \ref{sec:dis}.
 Ethical considerations of ChatGPT are highlighted in Section \ref{sec:ethi}.
 The prompt engineering and generation are discussed in Section \ref{sec:prompt}.
 Sections \ref{sec:future1} and \ref{sec:future2} discuss the future directions of ChatGPT in NLP and vision domains.
 Conclusions end the paper.